bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 A resource needs to be registered as usual by providing its source path and by adding a short name as an identifier label.
 We can add as many files we like to the list under the `resources` key.
 Its also possible to add arbitrary meta-data under an additional `params` key.
 This theme can process a bunch of them for the [CommonMark image element](doc/enhancing/image/syntax#resource-meta-data).

-## Resources from other page bundles
+## Resources from related page bundles

 There may be a downside to local resources depending on our specific content structure.